MEMORIAL vs. REMEMBRANCE

 I saw, heard and/or read a number of opinions by various and sundry commentators and pundits- both within and without the so-called 'mainstream media'- this past week, all of which suggested that this particular 9/11 Anniversary was, somehow, different from most- if not all- that had come before it: that it was now, somehow, perfectly "OK" for we Americans (along with those from other Nations who might wish to also so remember 9/11) to pause and reflect upon those horrific events 11 years gone by now in our own, respective ways (a notion that struck me as rather odd-- for when [if not also why] was this not, previously, also so "OK"?).
 As a result, I began to think about just what it might mean to remember something- especially an event of nationwide, as well as global, import (as what happened back on Tuesday 11 September 2001 so clearly was)- in contradistinction to, thereafter, memorializing it for the benefit of those who were not yet born when these very events occurred.

 Back in the mid-1980s (in fact: it was the very year 1985, to be exact)- nearly half my lifetime ago as I now type this, by the way- I spent most of a week of vacation time at an inn (a one-time tavern/hostelry of the early Federal period in American History which had been converted into a typical late 20th Century 'Bed & Breakfast') along a State Highway (itself generally following the route of an old "coaching road" of the era during which the original tavern-become-inn was built) in east central Vermont, but a few miles inland from the Connecticut River valley that separates the Green Mountain State from neighboring New Hampshire to its east.
-While staying there, I drove- one fine, early summer morning- into a nearby town with its (seemingly obligatory) green or "Common" containing its (equally obligatory) monument in memory of those from that town who had fought- and, in all too many case, died- in that American Civil War already some 120 years (at the time I was visiting) in the past.
+While staying there, I drove- one fine, early summer morning- into a nearby town with its (seemingly obligatory) green or "Common" containing its (equally obligatory) monument in memory of those from that town who had fought- and, in all too many a case, died- in that American Civil War already some 120 years (at the time I was visiting) in the past.

 Antietam and Fredericksburg; Chancellorsville and Gettysburg; the Wilderness, Spotsylvania Court House, Cold Harbor and Petersburg--

 all names of battlefields already familiar to myself as an admittedly amateur student of American (as well as Global) History throughout most of my own life.
-My purpose for visiting this particular small Vermont village that long ago day was, however, not to at all revisit its own contribution- or that of my native New England in general- of manpower to that Grand Conflict; rather, it was to visit a used bookstore that was itself also listed- only, in its own case, merely listed within a brochure put out by an association of local antiquarian booksellers.
+My purpose in visiting this particular quaint Vermont village that long ago day was, however, not to at all revisit its own contribution- or that of my native New England in general- of manpower to that Grand Conflict; rather, it was to visit a used bookstore that was itself also listed- only, in its own case, merely listed within a brochure put out by an association of local antiquarian booksellers.

 The bookstore in question was but a short walk down a side street from the Town Common/village green: it was located in a modest two-story wood-frame building that had, so obviously, once been a residence but had since been converted into retail space so close to what passed for "downtown" in this particular place.
-The interior of the store was typical of many a used bookstore I have been in- both before and since (and I have been in more than a hundred such establishments, the vast majority of them all up and down the Eastern USofA: many of them no longer in existence, these primarily the casualties of the recent explosion in online, Internet-based, "mail order" shopping): on the walls at the end of the aisles created by rows of neatly varnished wooden bookshelves themselves bending under the weight of many a dusty volume were various and sundry reminders of the past (old maps, delineating property lines, of this and neighboring Vermont town[ship]s; fading [and, in some cases, slightly creased] photographs almost a century old even at the time I was there: all of them in glass-fronted wooden frames)-- some of these were, in fact, for sale...
+The interior of the store was typical of many a used bookstore I have been in- both before and since (and I have been in more than a hundred such establishments, the vast majority of them all up and down the Eastern USofA: many of them no longer in existence, these primarily the casualties of the recent explosion in online, Internet-based, "mail order" shopping): on the walls at the end of the aisles created by rows of neatly varnished wooden bookshelves- themselves bending under the weight of many a dusty volume- were various and sundry reminders of the past (old maps, delineating property lines, of this and neighboring Vermont town[ship]s; fading [and, in some cases, slightly creased] photographs almost a century old even at the time I was there: all of them in glass-fronted wooden frames)-- some of these were, in fact, for sale...

 but most of them were not: merely intended to create a strong impression that the owner of this bookstore cared very deeply about old things, including the very books to be found on his bookshelves (a subliminal reminder, too, that he expected the customer to be just as respectful of same as he-- a variant on the old antiquarian retailer's adage: Nice to look at, and nicer to hold; but once you have broken it, consider it SOLD!!!).